tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 CollectionInitializer
 ---------------------

-The loading of the collection elements is delegated to an instance of :java:ref:`CollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer>`.
+The loading of the collection elements is delegated to an instance of :abbr:`CollectionInitializer (ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer)`.

-The :java:ref:`ExtendedInitializeCollectionEventListener<ch.tocco.nice2.persist.hibernate.interceptor.ExtendedInitializeCollectionEventListener>`
+The :abbr:`ExtendedInitializeCollectionEventListener (ch.tocco.nice2.persist.hibernate.interceptor.ExtendedInitializeCollectionEventListener)`
-fetches the matching :java:ref:`CollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer>` from the
+fetches the matching :abbr:`CollectionInitializer (ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer)` from the
-:java:ref:`CollectionInitializationService<ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializationService>`.
+:abbr:`CollectionInitializationService (ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializationService)`.

-A :java:ref:`CollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer>` implementation
+A :abbr:`CollectionInitializer (ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer)` implementation
 can be enabled for a specific association using the ``supports()`` method.
 The ``priority()`` method should be overridden by more specific implementations so that they are selected before the more generic implementations.

-The :java:ref:`CollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer>` provides two main
+The :abbr:`CollectionInitializer (ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer)` provides two main
 methods:

     * ``getCollectionElements()`` fetches all elements of a given association, including support for pagination and ordering
     * ``countCollectionElements()`` counts the collection elements without loading them all

-The default :java:ref:`CollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer>` is the :java:ref:`DefaultCollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.DefaultCollectionInitializer>`.
+The default :abbr:`CollectionInitializer (ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer)` is the
+:abbr:`DefaultCollectionInitializer (ch.tocco.nice2.persist.hibernate.interceptor.DefaultCollectionInitializer)`.

-Most of the functionality is implemented in :java:ref:`AbstractCollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.AbstractCollectionInitializer>`, which is the base class of all implementations.
+Most of the functionality is implemented in :abbr:`AbstractCollectionInitializer (ch.tocco.nice2.persist.hibernate.interceptor.AbstractCollectionInitializer)`, which is the base class of all implementations.
-It uses the :java:ref:`CriteriaQueryBuilder<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder>` to execute a query for the reverse relation.
+It uses the :abbr:`CriteriaQueryBuilder (ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder)` to execute a query for the reverse relation.
-Since the query is dynamically modified by all :java:ref:`QueryBuilderInterceptor<ch.tocco.nice2.persist.hibernate.query.QueryBuilderInterceptor>`, security and business unit conditions are added as well (which would not be the case when using Hibernate collections directly).
+Since the query is dynamically modified by all :abbr:`QueryBuilderInterceptor (ch.tocco.nice2.persist.hibernate.query.QueryBuilderInterceptor)`, security and business unit conditions are added as well (which would not be the case when using Hibernate collections directly).

 See :ref:`query_builder` for more information about this topic.

-Currently there are a couple of special implementations of :java:ref:`CollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer>`:
+Currently there are a couple of special implementations of :abbr:`CollectionInitializer (ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer)`:

-    * :java:ref:`AbstractEntityDocsCollectionInitializer<ch.tocco.nice2.dms.impl.entitydocs.interceptor.AbstractEntityDocsCollectionInitializer>`
+    * :abbr:`AbstractEntityDocsCollectionInitializer (ch.tocco.nice2.dms.impl.entitydocs.interceptor.AbstractEntityDocsCollectionInitializer)`
       is the base class for several entity-docs related collection initializers.
 There are no ACL rules for entity-docs, therefore a special implementation is required for loading entity-docs collections.

-    * :java:ref:`NodeChildrenCollectionInitializer<ch.tocco.nice2.dms.impl.security.NodeChildrenCollectionInitializer>` is a
+    * :abbr:`NodeChildrenCollectionInitializer (ch.tocco.nice2.dms.impl.security.NodeChildrenCollectionInitializer)` is a
       collection initializer that improves the performance of loading child nodes of ``Folder`` entities.

 .. _collection_reloading: